M-arcus/cloudron-docs/docs/documentation/cli.md

 ## What is Cloudron CLI

-The Cloudron CLI can be used to remote control apps on the Cloudron and script common actions from the PC/Mac.
-Some common use cases are:
+The Cloudron CLI is a command line tool that uses the [REST API](/documentation/developer/api/) to remote control apps on the Cloudron.
+The CLI tool is installed on Linux/Mac and can be used for the following use cases:

 * Viewing logs of an application
 * 'shell' into the file system of an app using `cloudron exec` to make